-It has been my experience that "marketers" are quite varied in their ability – from "clueless" to "brilliant."
-The problem is that many people can't tell the difference between these two extreme ends of the continuum.
+It has been our experience that “marketers” are quite varied in their ability – from “unsophisticated” to “brilliant.”
+The problem is that many people can’t tell the difference between these two extreme ends of the continuum.
 Here is a list of questions that should help you sort the wheat from the chaff.
 Ask these of the person in question.
 His or her answers should help you make up your mind where he or she belongs on the scale of marketing competency.

 ·Who is your primary target audience and why?